My Water: Daily Drink Tracker

 Core Strengths

-- Apple Watch integration reduces logging friction
+- Apple Watch integration enables wrist-based logging

-- Apple Health sync increases switching costs
+- Apple Health sync provides data-driven habit tracking

 Critical Frictions

-- Premium tier gates basic utility features
+- Premium tier gates basic beverage logging

 Growth Levers